Action

 Actions are meant to represent unique reactive events.
-Action is an RxJS Subject like construct.
+Action is an RxJS [Subject](https://rxjs.dev/guide/subject) like construct.\

-Actions don't replay the last value when subscribed to, unlike Units, Systems and Clusters.
+Actions don't replay the last value when subscribed to, unlike [Units](https://docs.activejs.dev/activejs/fundamentals/units), [Systems](https://docs.activejs.dev/activejs/fundamentals/systems) and [Clusters](https://docs.activejs.dev/activejs/fundamentals/cluster).\

 Actions help trigger customized operations in a reactive fashion.